Choose a college

 Once the student has established a Degree Plan, she can begin her coursework immediately.
 The learning resources, including e-texts, are available online 24/7.
 For many courses, students have the opportunity to take a pre-assessment, an exam that determines what they already know and identifies competencies they still need to master.
 Students who do well on their pre-assessments often elect to take the final assessment for the course quickly.
 If they pass (they need to earn the equivalent of a B grade or better to pass), they have completed the course and can move on to the next course.
 If the pre-assessment identifies areas students still need to learn, the student can focus her studies on those specific areas rather than spending time studying material she has already mastered.
 When the student and her Program Mentor agree that she is ready, she can take the assessment, and when she passes, she is ready to move on to the next course.
 If the course requires a paper, case study, or presentation, the student submits them for evaluation and receives feedback through the Portal.

 Note: At WGU, all objective assessments are proctored, most using online, remote proctors.

 Competency-based education, while rigorous and challenging, does not mean that students “go it alone.”
-Each student has individual support from their Student Mentor, meeting by telephone weekly, and emailing and communicating as often as needed.
-For each course, the student will connect with a Course Mentor, as well as other students taking the course.
-Course Mentors help students work through course subject matter as well as providing online discussions and webinars aimed at enriching the learning experience.
+Each student has individual support from their Program Mentor, meeting by telephone weekly, and emailing and communicating as often as needed.
+For each course, the student will connect with a Course Instructor, as well as other students taking the course.
+Course Instructors help students work through course subject matter as well as providing online discussions and webinars aimed at enriching the learning experience.